 The general fund advances funds to the District when the District is in a negative cash position.
 The general fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
+No repayment schedule has been established.
 There was no advance outstanding as of December 31, 2017.